 - A. Counseling Before taking formal corrective action for violation of a rule, the employee should be afforded corrective and/or developmental counseling.
-The counseling should be documented on the counseling form for departmental use only.
-The employee's signature is required for counseling. - B. Written Warning A written warning is a written notice to an employee regarding the employee's failure to meet performance standards, service standards, and expectations.
+The counseling should be documented on the counseling form for departmental uses only.
+The employees' signature is required for counseling. - B. Written Warning A written warning is a written notice to an employee regarding the employees' failure to meet performance standards, service standards, and expectations.
 It will include a discussion of the behavior or performance at issue and expectations for improvement.
 An employee's failure to comply with the terms of a written warning may result in progressive action.
 A written reprimand will remain active for one year.
 Written warnings and above may trigger further unfavorable consequences.
-Further infractions may result in further corrective action, up to and including separation of employment. - C. Final Warning / Probation will be given on continued failure to meet the performance standards.
-Placing an employee in Probationary status will take place face-to-face, whenever feasible and documented on the Disciplinary form.
-A note will also be placed in melectronic record.
+Further infraction may result in further corrective action, up to and including separation of employment. - C. Final Warning / Probation will be given on continued failure to meet the performance standards.
+Placing employee in Probationary status will take place face-to-face, whenever feasible and documented on the Disciplinary form.
+Note will also be placed in electronic record.

-The form will remain as a permanent part of the file.
-Probation remains active for 1 year.

-D. Discharge is the most serious disciplinary action imposed.
+Form will remain as permanent part of file.
+Probation remains active for 1 year. - D. Discharge is the most serious disciplinary actions imposed.
 It is used for violation of Critical rules or because of cumulative/progressive discipline as the result unacceptable behavior or conduct.
 Any critical rule violations may warrant termination without counseling and/or probationary period.